borislav-iliev08/Hyper-Compress/README.md

    ```
 🔒 Security Notice

-This software is the intellectual property of Borislav Ivanov Iliev.
-The source code includes license verification mechanisms.
-Unauthorized modification of the developer information is strictly prohibited.
+This software is the intellectual property of Borislav Ivanov Iliev.Unauthorized modification of the developer information is strictly prohibited.

 📬 Contact
+Developer:
-Developer: Borislav Ivanov Iliev
+    Borislav Ivanov Iliev

+Email:
-Email: borislav718@gmail.com
+    borislav718@gmail.com

+Location:
-Location: Yambol, Bulgaria
+    Yambol, Bulgaria

 ---